biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 - Description of material and original species
 - Quantity of each sample type per species
 - nominal value for each samples type (**10 €** is a appropriate symbolic value for customs declaration only; keep the total value < €150 ("low-value goods"))
-- the follwoing description; everything in [  ] you need to check and insert:
+- the following description; everything in [  ] you need to check and insert:
     > "**This is a nominal valuation for Customs purpose only, The samples described above are provided for research purposes only from [*OWNER/COLLABORATION PARTNER*].
 This transaction is conducted without any commercial purpose.
 As listed above, a value of [*VALUE*] can be placed on the consignment for customs purposes only if required.
 Incoterm: EXW; Tariff Number 05.11.9985 [*please check under: https://asiointi.tulli.fi/asiointipalvelu/fintaric/GoodsTree; also check for different number outside of the EU*]; EORI number of recipient: FI0245895-5; please add "Biological samples for research – non-infectious"**
 - signiture by the owner / a respondsible person with the affilation of the owning institution